Capital & Centric: Projects

-Developments are predominantly in the North West, Yorkshire and Midlands.
+Developments are predominantly in the North West, Yorkshire and the Midlands.
 According to the Manchester Evening News, Capital & Centric are one of the most active property companies in the North West.

 The company is known for its projects pertaining to conversation of heritage buildings into mixed use developments and residential schemes.
 It is also known for converting mills and heritage buildings into residential and commercial spaces.

 Piccadilly East

-Capital & Centric started the regeneration of Piccadilly East with the purchase of Grade ll listed Crusader Works in 2015.
+Capital & Centric started the regeneration of Piccadilly East with the purchase of Grade II listed Crusader Works in 2015.
 The 200 year old mill has been restored into 123 apartments, for sale to owner-occupiers only with private green residents' courtyard.
-However, the project remains unfinished, still classed as a “live building site” with significant defects and shortcomings relative to the claimed specification.
+However, the project remains unfinished, still classed as a "live building site" with significant defects and shortcomings relative to the claimed specification.
 Additionally, Capital & Centric have let properties in the development out, at odds with their owner-occupier only strapline.
-Manchester Evening News reported about people queuing for the apartment sale when the first sale was made public in 2017 for “locals only” and investors were banned.
+Manchester Evening News reported about people queuing for the apartment sale when the first sale was made public in 2017 for "locals only" and investors were banned.

 The company is also known for Phoenix, an industrial style new build residential project with 75 homes.
 Adjacent to Crusader, Phoenix home owners share the gardens and investors are also banned, however the developer themselves seems to be exempt from this rule as they have also let flats out due to struggles with selling remaining units.

 During the construction of Crusader, Capital & Centric used the building as a meanwhile use space for independent pop-ups, such as Track Brewery and Chapeltown Picture House.
-They also hosted charity events like Art Battle and Mancunian Spray to raise funds to tackle homelessness.
+They also hosted charity events such as 'Art Battle' and 'Mancunian Spray' to raise funds to tackle homelessness.
 However, they did not support the art community that was previously using the space with relocation following their purchase of the property, with predictably negative social impacts on the local community.

 The company completed the restoration of Grade II listed Ducie Street Warehouse in 2019.
 It is made up of 162 aparthotel suits, a bar and restaurant, mini-cinema, coffee shop, gym meeting rooms and all day lounge.

 Capital & Centric completed its Jenga inspired hotel on Adair Street in 2022, which is now operated by Leonardo Hotels.

-Its next project in Piccadilly East is Ferrous, a £28m project with 107 rental apartments, two commercial units and the Cabin, a new space for pop-ups.
+Its next project in Piccadilly East is Ferrous, a £28 million project with 107 rental apartments, two commercial units and the Cabin, a new space for pop-ups.

 The regeneration of Piccadilly East featured on the BBC Two docuseries Manctopia: Billion Pound Property Boom.
-The Times named the area as one of the ‘next greatest place to live’ in 2020.
+The Times named the area as one of the "next greatest places to live" in 2020.